lukeitslukas/idelta_mulesoft2_app/TA-idelta-add-on-for-mulesoft-cloudhub2/README.md

 After discovery data has been ingested, the "Discovery Data" dashboard should populate with enviornment and organisation IDs, which can be used to setup log ingestion.

 #### Organisations and Environments
-To ingest Application logs, we first have to define our Organisations and Environments, we can do this by taking the values now populdated in the "Discovery Data" dashboard and putting them in our app configuration.
+To ingest Application logs, we first have to define our Organisations and Environments, we can do this by taking the values now populdated in the "Discovery Data" dashboard and putting them in our add-on configuration.

 Within the Add-On go to Configuration -> Organisations -> Add